-With this background, the features of Christianity in these two nations are totally different.
+Against this background, the features of Christianity in these two nations are totally different.
 The Christian population in Korea is 19 percent of the total population, while in Japan it is about 0.8 percent.
-Korea often identifies herself as the ‘Israel in East Asia.’
+Korea often identifies herself as the ‘Israel of East Asia.’
 Japan, to the contrary, is known as the ‘graveyard of missionaries.’

 Some Korean Christians try to help struggling Japanese churches in different ways.
 For example, Yoido Full Gospel Church, one of the world’s largest churches, started a mission campaign called ‘10 Million Salvations in Japan’ in 1977.
-The primary method was through the TV program called, ‘Invitation to Happiness’, in which Rev Yonggi Cho preached in Japanese.
+The primary method was through a TV program called ‘Invitation to Happiness’, in which Rev Yonggi Cho preached in Japanese.
 However, the result was not very successful after 18 years of effort.
-Yoido Full Gospel Church stopped the TV ministries in 1998.
+Yoido Full Gospel Church stopped the TV ministry in 1998.

-Another example is Sarang Church who invited Japanese pastors and church leaders to the Discipleship Seminars for several years in the 1980s.
+Another example is Sarang Church, who invited Japanese pastors and church leaders to discipleship seminars for several years in the 1980s.
 The church sent a number of mission teams to help Japanese churches for decades.
 However, there were no visible results.

 Japanese Christians, both ministers and believers, are often discouraged by the indifference and rejection of non-believers in Japan.
 By observing the sacrificial service of Korean Christians for Japan, they are encouraged and challenged in evangelism.
 Especially when they came to know that Rev Ha had six liver operations just before the events, and was receiving weekly dialysis due to his illness, they were deeply moved by the commitment and dedication of Rev Ha and his church members.